 His rationale for the change?

-He says that he spends more time with his 12-year-old twins than their mother, and he already covers all of their expenses.
+He says that he spends more time with his 12-year-old twins than their mother, and he already covers all of their expenses and does not make mistakes when paying child support.

 In other words, Quaid may not have another $6 million years like 2019 so he doesn’t want the increase in child support to be based solely on that one year of revenue.